ExploiTR/EasyADB/README.md

+> # New
+## ADBX Script : Dynamically connects to the device.
+This Python script automates the process of setting up an Android device to connect over TCP/IP for ADB (Android Debug Bridge) communication.
+It is particularly useful for developers who frequently need to switch between devices or reconnect devices without physically connecting them via USB.

+### Script Workflow
+The script follows a structured workflow to establish a TCP/IP connection with an Android device:

+1. **Port Selection**: A random port is chosen within the ephemeral port range (49152-65535) to avoid port conflicts.

+2. **Device Detection**: The script executes the `adb devices` command and parses the output using a regular expression to list all connected devices in 'device' mode.

+3. **Device Selection**: If multiple devices are detected, the user is prompted to select one by entering the corresponding number displayed in the console.

+4. **TCP/IP Configuration**: The selected device is set to listen on the chosen port for TCP/IP connections using the `adb -s <device_id> tcpip <port>` command.

+5. **IP Address Retrieval**: The script retrieves the IP address of the device by running the `adb -s <device_id> shell ifconfig wlan0` command and parsing the output for the 'inet addr' field.

+6. **TCP/IP Connection**: Finally, the script attempts to connect to the device over TCP/IP using the `adb connect <device_ip>:<port>` command.

+> # Legacy
 ## EasyADB
 This Python script allows you to connect to an Android device over ADB (Android Debug Bridge) by setting up and managing your configuration details.